Last updated August 27th, 2025.

 The government has taken concrete steps to make real estate investment easier, though, allowing foreigners married to Vietnamese citizens to own freehold property.
 Laws will probably get easier going forward.

 Vietnam has something they must deal with while the global economy is in shambles.
-It’s perhaps an unnecessary problem, but it remains a significant obstacle to growth.

-State-owned enterprises dominate much of Vietnam’s economy.
-Such businesses, which the government either partially or fully controls, are less efficient than private firms.
+Such businesses, which the government either partially or fully controls, are simply less efficient than private firms.

-The world notices this, and international players have tried to help change the role Vietnam’s government plays.
+A developing country often doesn’t care too much about efficiency, though.
+It’s simply not their primary goal.
+The world notices this, and large international investors have tried to help change the role Vietnam’s government plays.

 Time will tell whether Vietnam will succeed in its long-term economic goals.